rudi-c/rudi-c.github.io/_posts/2018-01-04-operational-transform-hard.md

 - OT with a central server has been implemented enough times that there's a lot of resources and knowledge floating around
 - In those cases, the code for OT won't be too complicated either
 - Fully distributed OT and adding rich text operations are very hard, and that's why there's a million papers
 - The most difficult part of OT is not the code, but the difficulty in proving that your system is correct.
-Therefore, making *modification* to OT code difficult.
-Either you need to prove your code correct again (and historically people make mistakes), or you need a powerful testing infrastructure for concurrent/distributed systems (which is also hard to write)
+Therefore, *maintaining* OT code is difficult.
+Either you need to prove your code correct repeatedly (and historically people make mistakes), or you need a powerful testing infrastructure for concurrent/distributed systems (which is also hard to write)